 Crossing the Threshold for BIPOC

-So, while all Crossing the Threshold retreats are appropriate for all aspiring or experienced birth workers of all backgrounds, communities, and identities, we offer these retreats specifically for people of color who feel that they could benefit from learning in an environment shaped by the goals above.
+So, while all Crossing the Threshold retreats are appropriate for all aspiring or experienced birth workers of all backgrounds, communities, and identities, we offer these retreats specifically for Black, Indigenous, and People of Color who feel that they could benefit from learning in an environment shaped by the factors above.

 Do you identify as Black, Indigenous, Person of Color, LGBTQ+, or Disabled?

 Do you want to help support this initiative?
 Contributions will go directly to...

 Our Statement on Becoming a More Equitable Organization

 While many people believe birth in the United States to be inherently safe, birth outcomes for Black, Indigenous, and People of Color (BIPOC), as well as other marginalized people, are substantially worse than they are for cisgender white people.
 Sadly, these statistics continue to decline.
 Today, in 2020, Birthing From Within recognizes that what this moment calls for is a commitment to the work of anti-oppression— specifically, the work of dismantling the system of racism and white supremacy that so clearly impacts pregnancy, birth, and postpartum.

 What is our responsibility as a predominantly white birth organization when Black birthing people are dying at four to five times the rate of white birthing people?
 What privileges will need to be dismantled and left behind?
 What insights will be gained?
 How can we step into greater accountability around the work of examining whiteness?
 How do we continue Birthing From Within founder Pam England’s decades-long legacy of pushing back against systemic beliefs and cultural norms?

 Our responsibility is to look within at how this historically white organization can work to dismantle systems of white supremacy from the inside out.
 We commit to make Birthing From Within more accessible and relevant to BIPOC parents and birth professionals.